Roads and Bridges

-Roads and Bridges is a 2000 film by Abraham Lim about a Chinese-American man facing racial prejudice in the American Midwest.
-Lim plays the main character, Johnson Lee, a Chinese-American man who is placed on a Kansas road-cleaning crew by his parole officer.
-The film is about the friendship between Lee (played by Lim) and Darrell (played by Gregory Sullivan), a black man who has experienced years of racist treatment from the white co-workers on the road crew.
-Lee is also the subject of racist treatment by the road crew.
-After Darrell rescues Lee from a river, the two men become friends.
-Other actors include Matt Malloy, Soon-Tek Oh, Jim Akman, Emmet Brennan, and Joe Michaelski.
-It was produced by Marc H. Glick and Lim, with Robert Altman, Glick, and Lim as executive producers.
-In addition to directing, Lim also wrote and edited the film.
-The music is by Bradford Athey and Adam Gorgoni.
+Roads and Bridges is a 2000 drama film written and directed by Abraham Lim about a Chinese-American man facing racial prejudice in the American Midwest.
+Johnson Lee (played by Lim) is placed on a Kansas road-cleaning crew by his parole officer.
+He forms a friendship with Darrell (played by Gregory Sullivan), a Black man who has experienced years of racist treatment from the white co-workers on the road crew.

+The story was inspired by Lim's experience with a road crew in 1984 wherein he befriended Daryl, a Black man, and faced various forms of racism.
+The film was executive produced by Robert Altman.